ehudahan/EasyMap/README.md

 ## Step 5b: Alternating views of the raw data of selected associations ##
 Finally, to include additional metadata to the existing plot, the user can facet the box plot and/or color the dots, by a specific variable.
 When the plot is faceted, the MaAsLin2 q-values are removed from the plot, and instead a t-test is performed, and p-values are presented.
 Finally, the user can color the dots based on the categorical variables of the model, and add labels to the dots, based on the random variables of the model.

+## Run an example ##
+#### Clicking on the ‘example’ button in the ‘Upload Files’ tab loads a case study data as example.
+In this case study, we considered six clinical variables that were collected in our cohort, and are also known to have an impact on gut microbiome composition: mode of delivery (vaginal or C-section), age (at time of visit), ethnicity, use of probiotics in the first year of life, infant diet at each time point (breastfed, formula-fed, mixed); and finally the allergy status (case/control).
+In this study we are searching for microbial features that are associated with the allergy status, taking into account all other clinical variables.
+#### Add more steps to case study? because after loading the example - everything is the same for any data.

 #### check this title
 ## Non-microbiome related ##